The Montana Citizens' Advocate Office is located in the Governor's Office at the Montana State Capitol. We are open 8-5pm Monday through Friday.

 What We Do

 The Montana Citizens' Advocate is directly charged by the Governor with assisting Montanans in their interactions with state executive branch agencies.
-Folks often need a little help navigating the sometimes complex statutory and regulatory environment of state government.
-The Office, true to its name, advocates on behalf of Montanans and offers that direction and assistance.
+Folks often need a little help navigating the rules, requirements, statutes or roles of state government.
+The Citizens' Advocate, true to its name, advocates on behalf of Montanans and offers direction and assistance within state government.

 Please let the Governor know how you believe the Citizens' Advocate can improve this web presence or the services offered to Montanans.